captaincurry94/product_and_business_ideas/LinkedIn_Acquisition_Predictor.md

 * Sell weekly reportings on a monthly basis
 * Adding prospect companies to the report increases the monthly fee
 * For premium pricing, customers can get daily reportings and immediate urgency alerts when the algorithm detects increased activities.

+# Pros
+* Rather easy to maintain once built
+* Little money required to start and run the project

+# Cons
+* Very small customer segment that is hard to reach and sell to
+* How to determine fair pricing having so few customers